ZTsquared/JestMath-MVP/README.md

 #### App

-The app contains currentUser data which is passed as a prop to all the other views and components.
-It also contains a function to change the user or refresh the user data, which is passed as a prop to several of the pages as well.
-This is used in several useEffect calls on various pages.
+The app contains the page routes, most of which are protected routes requiring login.
+Auth & Auth status is stored in react context along with current household name and current user information for use site-wide.

 #### Welcome